- Alcohol Dependence - Additional Resources (6)

 Find out the typical charges (2010-2011 prices) to estimate the average cost of hospital surgery or medical problems.
 About 60 types, including maternity care, psychiatric hospitalization and digestive problems, are covered.
 Shows one hospital at a time similar to other state pricepoint systems.
 Presented by the WA State Hospital Association (WSHA)

-Average charge and length of stay for common hospitalizations including maternity and newborn births, hip or knee replacement surgery, gallbladder removal, heart surgery, angioplasty, arrhythmia (irregular heartbeat), valves, cardiac cath, pacemaker, pneumonia, bipolar and other mental health, stroke, asthma, back care, asthma, COPD, rehab; kidney, heart, lung or other transplant; hysterectomy, prostate surgery, bowel surgery & more; Top 25 shown in a short report for each hospital.
-From WHA Information Center, part of the Wisconsin Hospital Association, using 2011-2012 data.
-Last year's charges are currently the closest information consumers are able to find about average costs; surgeon fees NOT included.
-It takes a few screens, but you can compare four hospitals (anywhere in the state) at one time.
+Average charge and length of stay for common hospitalizations including maternity and newborn births, hip or knee replacement surgery, gallbladder removal, heart surgery, angioplasty, arrhythmia (irregular heartbeat), valves, cardiac cath, pacemaker, pneumonia, bipolar and other mental health, stroke, back care, asthma, COPD, rehab; kidney, heart, lung or other transplant; hysterectomy, prostate surgery, bowel surgery & more.
+Also shows inpatient volumes.
+From WHA Information Center, part of the Wisconsin Hospital Association, using 2016-2017 data.
+Surgeon fees NOT included.
+Compare hospitals by city (anywhere in the state by adding cities).
 Wisc.
-Hospital Assn. created the PricePoint System now used in other states.
-Also shows charity care and inpatient volumes
+Hospital Assn. created the PricePoint System now used in other states

 Compare inpatient charges in Wyoming for 60 common types of hospital admissions, like childbirth, joint replacement, surgery, heart valves or stents, pneumonia, rehab, and many more.
 Average cost in WY is also shown.
 Site shows one hospital at a time, and uses clinical names instead of layperson language for the illnesses.
 WyoPricePoint launched Feb.
 2011 by the Wyoming Hospital Association, with 2009-2010 prices